GenomicsDB/TestGenomicsDBJar/README.md

 # TestGenomicsDBJar
-Test released GenomicsDB jar from Maven central on travis for the Linux and MacOS platforms
+Test published GenomicsDB jars from Maven central on travis for the Linux and MacOS platforms

 ## Local Testing
 Run [test_genomicsdbjar.sh](test_genomicsdbjar.sh) from a command shell.
 Set GENOMICSDB_VERSION if necessary in the script.